pim97/osbot_tutorial_island/README.md

 This will let you finish the tutorial island on the game Oldscool Runescape Island in about 15 minutes made with the Osbot API found here: https://osbot.org/api/.
 You may use this script for whatever you want.

+This has not been updated to the updates to the tutorial island in October.

 ## Features
 * Creating a random appearance
 * Completing all the instructors in the tutorial island